-The CRA has implemented the initial wayfinding signage to include seven (7) directional signs along the Downtown Connector Trail, two (2) downtown directory signs, and two (2) pole signs at the Welcome Center property directing visitors to the Welcome Center, Julia Street parking lot and the bike shop located within the Welcome Center.
-Additional more detailed wayfinding/directional signs are needed for landmarks in the downtown such as the historic district, the Veterans Memorial, the Space Monuments, the fishing/shrimping pier, the various parks, and the municipal marina.
+The CRA has implemented the initial wayfinding signage to include seven (7) directional signs along the Downtown Connector Trail, two (2) downtown directory signs, and two (2) pole signs at the Welcome Center property directing visitors to the Welcome Center and Julia Street parking lot.
+Additional detailed wayfinding/directional signs are needed for the connector trail and for landmarks in the downtown such as the historic district, the Veterans Memorial, the Space Monuments, the fishing/shrimping pier, the various parks, and the municipal marina.